-To a lot of people, this list sounds overwhelming.
-People feel they are being asked to go into this rigid Bootcamp mode with their dog – which is true to a certain extent (especially if you’re having issues).
+To a lot of people this list sounds overwhelming.
+People feel they are being asked to go into this rigid bootcamp mode with their dog – which is true to a certain extent (especially if you’re having issues).
 But the trick to this is learning how to be nurturing and not coddling.

 Can you be silent and still be nurturing?
 Can you be a leader and still be nurturing?
 This is the ticket.
-I think in order to do this we have to dig in a little deeper and use our heart, our spirit, and our intentions.
+I think in order to do this we have to dig in a little deeper and use our heart, our spirit and our intentions.
 The Monks of New Skete discussed in an interview that these dogs are entrusted into our care.
-It’s best to share rules and structures with them, but we also need to remember just how freaking lucky we are to have them in our lives.
+It’s best to share rules and structure with them, but we also need to remember just how freaking lucky we are to have them in our lives.
 They are absolutely amazing and make my life so much better.
 My dogs truly are family.

 So I can take that gratitude I have for them in my life and share it all the time.
 I share it in my energy.
 I share it in my boundaries.
 I share it when I feed them.
 I share it in silence.

-When I meet people that are high energy, or anxious/nervous, more often than not, I see amped-up overly excited dogs.
+When I meet people that are high energy, or anxious/nervous, more often than not, I see amped up overly excited dogs.
 Sometimes that excitement will manifest as aggression or reactivity.